12. Jurisdiction for Off-Campus Conduct and Appeal

 24.16 When information comes up in a hearing indicating the charged student or witnesses may be responsible for violations not yet charged but related to the same incident, with the agreement of the charged student, the board may consider these additional violations against the student(s) when making sanction recommendations at the hearing.
 Without this agreement, the board may recommend that additional charges be brought against the student later.
 The board may recommend to the advisor that charges be brought against a witness when information about violations related to the same incident comes up in a hearing.

-25.1 The panel/hearing officer examines documents prepared by the charging official (e.g., summaries of incident, chronology, charge letter, witness statements, police reports, etc.).
+The panel/hearing officer examines documents prepared by the charging official (e.g., summaries of incident, chronology, charge letter, witness statements, police reports, etc.).
 Charged student is brought into the hearing room.
-A complaining witness who wants to be present throughout the hearing enters the hearing room.
+A complaining student who wants to be present throughout the hearing enters the hearing room.
 A digital voice recording of the hearing will be made to help in the preparation of a hearing report and appeal.